timikoponen/timikoponen/_posts/2017-01-29-digital-hang-instrument.md

 *The Digital Hang Instrument is my project for composing with data flow programming course.*

 I got my inspiration from [the original Hang instrument](https://en.wikipedia.org/wiki/Hang_(instrument)).
-The Hang is an steel pan instrument that you play on your lap and it has quite an unique and interesting sound.
+The Hang is a steel pan instrument that you play on your lap and it has quite an unique and interesting sound.
 I wanted to create my own digital version of it, without trying to mimic or copy it directly but rather to capture the same aesthetics and elegance it has.

 The project consisted of two parts.
 The first part is the multitouch user interface built on iPad where you can play the 9 different notes.
 Another part was building the sound synthesis with [Pure Data](https://puredata.info/) which you could then play with the iPad app itself.
 I wanted the instrument to sound calm and peaceful, but still vivid and colourful at the same time.
 Inspired by the sound of the Hang I needed to have the high hitting sound in the beginning and a long resonating tail afterwards.